blockfirm/bithodl-app/README.md

 [![Build Status](https://img.shields.io/travis/blockfirm/bithodl-app.svg?branch=master&style=flat-square)](https://travis-ci.org/blockfirm/bithodl-app)
 [![Coverage Status](https://img.shields.io/coveralls/blockfirm/bithodl-app.svg?style=flat-square)](https://coveralls.io/r/blockfirm/bithodl-app)

+**BitHodl is no longer maintained.
+You can still use the app to withdraw your funds but you can no longer lock any more coins.
+If you're using BitHodl, please withdraw your bitcoins as soon as possible.**

 The bitcoin wallet for hodlers.
 Make sure to hold on to your bitcoins even through the most volatile roller coasters.
 [BitHodl](https://bithodl.com/) locks your BTC using pay-to-script hashes, making them impossible to spend